rhyslwells/Data-Archive/content/standardised/Gradient Boosting.md

 - [[Weak Learners]]: Typically decision trees used in the ensemble.
 - [[Loss Function]]: Measures how well the model fits the data.
-- [[Learning Rate]]: Controls the contribution of each weak learner to the final model.
+- [[learning rate]]: Controls the contribution of each weak learner to the final model.

 ### Examples